G-Core/product-documentation/documentation/cloud/virtual-instances/create-an-instance.md

 #### Linux Virtual Machine

 8\.
 Configure an SSH key for a remote SSH connection.
 You can add an existing SSH key or generate a new one.
-For instructions on how to generate and configure the key, check out this guide: <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-via-ssh" target="_blank">Connect to an instance via SSH</a>.
+For instructions on how to generate and configure the key, check out this guide: <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-via-ssh" target="_blank">Connect to a VM via SSH</a>.

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/create-an-instance/11-ssh-key.png" alt="SSH keys section with three options: select, generate, or add a new SSH key" width="80%">